2lambda123/iotaledger-wasp/documentation/docs/guide/chains_and_nodes/chain-rotation.md

 ## Add access nodes

-Depending on your intentions for rotating the chain, you may need to add some access nodes.
+To introduce new committee nodes, its recommended to add them as access nodes while the previous committee is still in place, so that they can sync the chain state.
 If all you want to do is remove existing nodes from the chain then skip this step.

 To learn more about adding access nodes see [chain management](./chain-management.md#changing-access-nodes).
-Once you have configuted at least one access node, add their public keys with the command below.
+Once you have configured at least one access node, add their public keys with the command below.

 ```bash
 wasp-cli chain change-access-nodes accept ${node_pub_key}